PuchatekwSzortach/CarND-Advanced-Lane-Lines/writeup_template.md

 As can be seen most of shadow right in front of car hood was removed, which simplifies further detection stages.
 A careful reader would note that black car in right lane also got removed from saturation mask - this isn't a problem in our scenario, but it highlights that above shadow removal method shoud be used with care.

 ####4.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]
+Once shadows are removed from my warped image, I compute a simple binary mask as an OR operation of saturation and x_gradient based mask.
+This computation is done in `car.processing.ImageProcessor.get_preprocessed_image()` on lines 127~130.
+Below I present a sample masked image:

+![test_image_warped_with_shadows]
+![test_image_warped_with_shadows_mask]

 ####5.
+Cropping area of interest, erosion and dilation

+As a final stage of my preprocessing pipeline, I crop out areas unlikely to be inside the lane, as well as perform an erosion-dilation operation with a vertical kernel, so that small horizontal specs unlikely to represent lane lines get removed.
+This computation is done in `car.processing.ImageProcessor.get_preprocessed_image()` on lines 135~137.

+Image below is the mask presented in previous section after cropping and erosion-dilation process applied.

+![test_image_warped_with_shadows_cropped_dilated_mask]

+It should be noted that the cropping stage is the most restrictive assumption in the whole processing pipeline.
+Applied cropping mask works very well at removing unwanted pixels in `project_video.mp4`, but has a potential to mask out important image features on roads that have much sharper turns than in above footage, thus degrading overall performance.

+####6.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]

-####5.
+Class `car.processing.LaneLineFinder`, found on line 291, is responsible for finding lane lines.
+It exposes two methods, `get_lane_equation_without_prior_knowledge()` and `get_lane_equation_using_prior_knowledge(recent_lane_equations)`.

+When searching for lane line from a scratch, `LaneFinder` first computes a histogram of number of non-zero pixels in each column and identifies column with largest response as likely to containing lane.
+A similar search over a small band of x-values within that column reveals our starting point.
+This computation is performed in `car.processing.LaneLineFinder.get_lane_starting_coordinates()` on line 304.

+Once starting point is identified, search is done in two directions - up and down.
+In each case a correlation with a small kernel made of 1s is made to identify coordinate with largerst response - deemed to be the most likely lane center candidate.
+At each step once candidate coordinate is identified, algorithm moves (up or down depending on direction) and performs another search within a band centered on y-coordinate last identified lane candidate, since lanes shoud be continuous.

+Lane center candidate is identified only if kernel response was high enough - this prevents adding candidate points in "blank" areas between dashed line segments.

+While search area is kept relatively narrow (about tripple of expected lane line width), if a very low response was obtained at a given search step, search area width is doubled until a high response is obtained again.
+This helps to tackle larger lane curvature.

+Above algorithm is implemented in `car.processing.LaneLineFinder.scan_image_for_line_candidates_without_prior_knowledge()` on line 325. `scan_image_for_line_candidates_using_prior_knowledge()` is very similar, except it uses last known lane equation to constrain search band to areas around it.

+Image below presents search result for two lanes lines.
+Green circles represent identified starting points.
+With right line it can be seen that search area is widened where no good response to lane kernel was found and that found line spans only areas with high response.
+Please note that while in my code I perform search for left and right lane separately, image below shows both search results in a single image for easier presentation.

+![lane_search]

+Once line center points are identified, a simple call to `np.polyfit` identifies lane lines equations. `get_lane_equation_using_prior_knowledge(recent_lane_equations)` returns an average of a lane equations found for a few last frames, which yields more stable results.

+####7.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`

-####6.
+Radius of curvature and position of vehicle with respect to center are calculated by class `car.processing.LaneStatisticsComputer` in methods `get_line_curvature()` and `get_lane_displacement()` respectively. `get_line_curvature()` uses equation for lane curvature provided in Udacity's notes, `get_lane_displacement()` simple computes x positions of both lane lines at lower image border (thus where the car is), then takes average to compute x-coordinate of lane center and compares it to half the image width.
+The difference is the converted to meters.

+####8.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:

-![alt text][image6]
+Finding lanes is implemented in `script/find_lanes_lines.py` in function `find_lane_lines_in_test_images()` on line 19, which also shows some of the processing stages.
+Below is a single example of identified lane:

+![found_lane]

 ---